OctoD/godot-gameplay-systems/README.md

 - [Contribution](#contribution)
 - [Licence](#licence)

 > Important!
 A full rewrite is going on (using gdextension).
-All old api will stay, but be aware that all hard references (like extends `res://`) in your custom classes will stop working with the approach of 1.0.0
+Some old api will change and be aware that all hard references (like extends `res://`) in your custom classes will stop working with the approach of 1.0.0

 # Install